• Skip to primary navigation

 • Bring the saucepan back on the heat, cover with a lid, and bring to a boil.

-• Taste and adjust seasoning, as desired.
+• Taste your Portuguese rice pudding and adjust the sugar, as desired.

 • Remove from the heat and transfer to serving bowls.